garrandall/popular-music-data/tracks/this-is-it-melba-moore.md

 The wheels of love begin to turn inside of me
 You said hello
 I felt a glow
-Right then and there I knew id never let you go
+Right then and there I knew I'd never let you go
-Cause I know, I know...
+Cause I know, I know

 This is it
 This time I know its for real
-And I can't explain what im feeling
+And I can't explain what I'm feeling
 Im lost for words
 Im in a daze
 Stunned and amazed